Sitting Here, Deaf

 Worrying and wondering how the technicians are doing…

-Perhaps joking with colleagues?
+Perhaps having coffee and joking with colleagues?

 But hopefully focused and intent, because

 To know that what they’re working with

 Goes beyond a fusion of wires and plastic and chips -

 An eloquent expression of our ability to make

 Something from nothing – to create communication out of silence.